Director: Chiemi Karasawa

 We get very little from her past—a few musical clips, photos of her when she was at the height of her beauty, clips from her Emmy Award-winning program “Elaine Stritch: At Liberty” and her acceptance speech in which she brings down the house by saying she’s glad that she won and the other nominees lost.
 Stritch’s honesty makes her the ideal person to reveal the ravages of old age as well as the vitality that many of us don’t believe the elderly have.
 Stritch will not be pushed off stage until she’s ready to go.

-That she does, when she moves out of her long-time home in The Carlyle Hotel and into a condo in her native Detroit.
+That she does, when she moves out of her long-time home in The Carlyle Hotel and into a condo just outside her native Detroit.
 Many of us go home to roost when our time is near.
 Gradually, not entirely gracefully, but with gusto, Elaine Stritch is walking her path to an eternity beyond the footlights.

 Elaine Stritch: Shoot Me has no more showings, but the film has been picked up by Sundance Selects for distribution and cable airing. www.chicagofilmfestival.com